Named-Entity Recognition in the Crime Domain (CrimeNER): Case Study and Dataset

 \section{Abstract}

 The extraction of critical information from crime-related documents is a crucial task for law enforcement agencies.
-Named-Entity Recognition (NER) can perform this task in extracting information about the crime, the criminal, or law enforcement agencies involved.
+The extraction of this information can be interpreted as a Named-Entity Recognition (NER) task.
 However, there is a considerable lack of adequately annotated data on general real-world crime scenarios.
-To address this issue, we present CrimeNER, a case-study of Crime-related zero- and Few-Shot NER, and a general Crime-related Named Entity Recognition database (CrimeNERdb) consisting of more than 1.5K annotated documents for the NER task extracted from public reports on terrorist attacks and the U.s. Department of Justice's press notes.
-We define 5 types of coarse crime entity and a total of 22 types of fine-grained entity.
-We address the quality of the case-study and the annotated data with experiments on Zero and Few-shot settings with State-of-the-Art NER models as well as generalist and commonly used Large Language Models.
+To address this issue, we present CrimeNER, a case study of crime-related NER, and a general crime-related Named-Entity Recognition database (CrimeNER-db), consisting of more than 1.5K annotated documents extracted from public reports of terrorist attacks and the US Department of Justice's press notes.
+We define 4 coarse types of crime entity and 21 fine-grained entity types.
+We address the quality of the presented database with experiments using fully supervised finetuned general NER models and zero- and few-shot experiments to address the generalization capabilities.
+The database is available on GitHub.\footnote{\url{https://github.com/BiometricsAI/CrimeNER}}